What is a fear-release session?

 How much does a doula cost?

 While all doulas price themselves differently based on services offered and other factors, our doula collective offers several package types based on a sliding range.
-Our all inclusive package, with your Hypnobirthing course, will be offered on a sliding scale of $2250-$2750 – which we highly recommended for any first time parents or moms preparing for a unmedicated birth.
-We also also offer a modest package, which includes prenatal and postpartum support for those who want a more intimate birth or virtual support ($1250-$1870)
+Our all inclusive package, with your Hypnobirthing course, will be offered on a sliding scale (see our home page for details) – which we highly recommended for any first time parents or moms preparing for a unmedicated birth.

 How do payments work?